 Day 6 Voss - Bergen

-Our scenic coach journey today takes us on twisting roads, via popular Steinsdalsfossen and alongside the magnificent Hardangerfjorden, to Bergen, where we check into the BW Hordaheimen (3T) or Scandic Ørnen (3T+).
+Our scenic coach journey today takes us on twisting roads, via popular Steinsdalsfossen and alongside the magnificent Hardangerfjorden, to Bergen, where we check into the Best Western Plus Hotel Hordaheimen (3T), Scandic Ørnen (3T+) or Scandic Neptun (4T).

 Day 7 Bergen